rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 > What do the tilde `~` and caret `^` designations mean for version constraints in a `package.json` file?

-Rubyists typically use a `Gemfile` to declare Ruby dependencies for a project.
-For a JavaScript project, it's typical to use a `package.json` file.
-Some projects use both.
+To answer this question, we'll compare how Rubyists declare Ruby project dependencies in a `Gemfile` with conventions used to declare NPM module dependencies in a `package.json` file.

+Of note, some projects use both Gemfile and package.json.
 For example, a newly created Rails 6 application will have generated a package.json file because, by default, it ships with Webpack and related NPM dependencies to compile JavaScript assets.

 It might include a section like this: